IlsalaciousCrum/kindtable/readme/Further_Development.md

 This is my public to-do list for my Hackbright Academy final project, Kind Table.
 All development thus far happened in two 2-week-long sprints, while other things were going on.
 This web app is functional as is but there is so much that I wanted to add and learn.
 And refactor. :blush:

-###### Working On Now ######

-Adding Flask integration testing, test database, test JSON reponse.
-The rest of the work can then be done through test driven development.
-And making sure I don't break things along the way, since there are a lot of routes and moving parts.

 ---

 - [ ] Testing